wasp-lang/strong-path/README.md

 Check documentation for more details!

 ## Documentation
-Detailed documentation, including examples and API is written via Haddock, inside the source code.
+Detailed documentation, including rich examples and API is written via Haddock, inside the source code.

 TODO: Send reader to hackage to read the docs for the latest released version there.